collective/Products.remember/README.txt

 Release Notes - 1.9
 ===================

-Tested with: Plone 4.1, Plone 4
+Tested with: Plone 4.2
 State: Final release
 License: GPL
-Release Manager: Ken Manheimer
+Release Manager: Ken Manheimer, Maurits van Rees

-Compatible with/requires Plone 4+ and Products.membrane 2+.
+Compatible with/requires Plone 4.1+ and Products.membrane 2+.

 Products.remember is now undisruptive when present but not installed, not affecting operation of non-remember sites in the same instance.
 Sites that